 But apart from the 3D VFX component of the production phase, there is another stage in the 3D animation pipeline which deals with elements we might be more familiar with as “Visual Effects”!
 These are the effects that can be more easily achieved in 2D, rather than 3D.

 Let’s take a quick look at the 2D VFX component of the 3D animation pipeline’s post-production phase.
+But first, To get to know how VFX is used in animation, check out what is 2D animation complete guide.

-2d vfx in animation
+2D VFX in animation

 2D VFX is part of the post-production and is tightly tied to other stages of the same phase: compositing, color correction, and final rendering; so much that the compositor and 2D visual effects artists of a project can be the same person.